 [PoF: Back when I got my $100,000 signing bonus, I used it to pay off the last of my student loan debt.
 Even though I left after two years and had to write a check nearly two thirds the size of the one I received, it was no hardship, partially because I was no longer making student loan payments and had been banking a little bit more each month.

 It’s rare to receive a signing bonus that exceeds a student loan balance, so refinancing may be a viable option if you’re not pursuing PSLF.
 If you do so, look for cash back bonus offers.
 Some sites (like mine) offer them, and some don’t.
-I believe in sharing the referral bonus with my readers and donating half the profits from the portion that I receive.
+I believe in sharing the referral bonus with my readers and donating much of the profits from the portion that I receive.
 That’s just how I roll.]

 Have you received a signing bonus for a job you’ve taken?
 Were you able to negotiate it higher?
 In hindsight, would you have done anything differently when negotiating your contract?